 How People Describe This Pain Pattern

-People complain of pain along the inside of their shoulder-blade when reaching high above the head.
-They also get pain while reaching to the back seat of the car or adjusting clothing behind the back.
-Often, they have usually adapted their movements to avoid taking that arm too far back.
+People complain of pain along the inside of their shoulder blade when reaching high above the head.
+They also get pain while reaching to the car’s back seat or adjusting clothing behind the back.
+Typically, they have adapted their movements to avoid taking that arm too far back.
 To avoid the pain, they will insert that arm first into a coat.
-They will avoid having to tuck in their shirt by putting the pants on over the shirt.
+They will avoid tucking in their shirt by putting their pants on over it.
 They will fasten the bra in front, turn it around, and then carefully insert the painful arm under the strap first.

-These same movements, which involve the infraspinatus muscle, may produce shoulder pain, as described in this post.
-Those shoulder pain patterns are more likely to bother people when sleeping on the shoulder than reaching overhead.
+These same movements involving the infraspinatus muscle may produce shoulder pain, as described in this post.
+Commonly, those shoulder pain patterns bother people when sleeping on the shoulder than reaching overhead.

 The tests to see if this muscle is the problem involve those movements.
 The first one involves placing the forearm across the low back.
 The second one involves reaching around the back of your head to place your palm on your opposite ear.
 Restriction and pain in either of those activities indicate a problem.
 A few other muscles, especially the coracobrachialis, may create pain and restriction in these movements.
 In that case, the pain pattern will be different.

 These tests will produce pain and restricted motion when the trigger points in the infraspinatus are active.